 The Pharisees and Sadducees had their own man-made laws and rules that they demanded others to follow.
 Jesus spoke a great deal against being bound by the "oral" law, but He advocated obedience to the "written" law (Torah and Prophets).
 The "oral" law indicated that a Sabbath day's walk (Acts 1:12) was 2,000 cubits or about 3,000 feet; however, this was a manmade rule, not a regulation ordained by God for the Sabbath, whether in the Ten Commandments or in the Book of the Covenant (Exodus 20:1–23:33, 24:7) or anywhere else.

 Jesus declared Himself "Lord of the Sabbath" (Matthew 12:8).
 Then He proceeded to heal in the synagogue on the Sabbath, which appalled the Pharisees (12:9-14).
 So Jesus was condemned by the religious leaders for healing on the Sabbath, but He implied that their thinking about this issue was in error and that doing such a thing was acceptable, especially since it involved helping someone.

-As far as a donkey walking along and carrying a person, such as Jesus and the cloaks of the disciples into Jerusalem (Matthew 21:1-11), it would not have been the act of walking that would have been considered to be work for the donkey.
-Rather, it would have been carrying a person on its back that would have been work, and Jesus would not have allowed a donkey to work on the Sabbath (Exodus 23:12; Deuteronomy 5:14).
+As far as donkeys walking along and carrying a person and other things, such as Jesus and the cloaks of the disciples into Jerusalem (Matthew 21:1-7), it would not have been the act of walking that would have been considered to be work for the donkey and her colt.
+Rather, it would have been carrying Jesus and the cloaks that would have been work, and Jesus would not have allowed these animals to work on the Sabbath (Exodus 23:12; Deuteronomy 5:14).
 This is merely one of many things that invalidates the notion some people have that Jesus' triumphal entry into Jerusalem was on a Saturday/Sabbath.

-Go to Tedís Bible Commentaries and Other Links
+Go to Ted’s Bible Commentaries and Other Links

 View the New International Version of the Bible